freginold/Note/README.md

 Note saves all notes or task items in a `notes` subfolder, located inside the folder where Note is installed.
 It will create the `notes` subfolder if it doesn't already exist.
 It uses the `config.txt` file to store configuration settings -- time stamp display (on/off), background color, text font, text size, and default screen position.
 If no configuration file is present, Note will create one on launch.

 You can create new note groups, each one saved as a separate text file, and add individual note items to each group/file.
+New note items can be added at the bottom of the list, or inserted anywhere in an existing note list.
 Each note item can be deleted individually (ie. for a to-do list).
 Individual note items can be moved up or down on the list.
+They can also be edited in-line.
 Note groups can be renamed or deleted.
 Any changes are saved immediately.

 Note allows up to four user-defined local fonts to be specified.
 Any font installed on the local computer can be used.
 All four selections, once made, will be saved.
 Spelling counts but capitalization does not.